What do learning, freedom, tax breaks, and a meaningful life have in common?

 (Photo credit: KDVP)

 The beginning of this Huffington Post article really struck me:

 Have you had enough of the nine-to-five (or should they call it the seven-to-seven?), the pointless rounds of meetings, and wondering if this is what life’s really about?

 That’s dismal.
 That’s dreary.
 And for too many people, that’s what their job feels like.
-65% of American workers, for example, are unsatisfied with their job.
+Sixty-five percent of American workers, for example, are unsatisfied with their job.

 The article quoted above is titled “10 Tell Tale Signs You Are Ready to Leave the Rat Race,” but I’m not sure we need an article about those signs.
 So many people feel worn down by their careers that we’ve invented this term–rat race–to describe how futile it sometimes seems.
 Seriously, it’s in Urban Dictionary:

 For many, the solution is to escape the rat race by starting their own business.
 It’s a reason that differs from most of the previously listed ideas in one key way: in this case, you’re starting a business not to get to something (money, passion, freedom, etc.), but to get away from something (the rat race).

 It’s what geographers and sociologists call a “push factor.”
 Some people are pushed into business by the crushing reality of the rat race.
 Alongside some of the other reasons I’ve listed, it can be a powerful motivator.